-(b) The standard forms for assurances for nonconstruction programs and construction programs as applicable.
-Agencies may submit these standard forms for assurances annually to the Regional Director for use with all applications for Federal assistance in the programs and subprograms under the Acts.

-cA statement of cost estimates by subaccount.
-Agencies may obtain the subaccount numbers from the Service’s Regional Division of Wildlife and Sport Fish Restoration.
+(b) A statement of cost estimates by subaccount.
+Agencies may obtain the subaccount numbers from the Service’s Regional Wildlife and Sport Fish Restoration Program Office.

-dSupporting documentation explaining how the proposed work complies with the Acts, the provisions of this part, and other applicable laws and regulations.
+(c) Supporting documentation explaining how the proposed work complies with the Acts, the provisions of this part, and other applicable laws and regulations.

-eA statement of the agency's intent to carry out and fund part or all of its comprehensive management system through a grant.
+(d) A statement of the agency’s intent to carry out and fund part or all its comprehensive management system through an award.

-fA description of the agency’s comprehensive management system including inventory, strategic plan, operational plan, and evaluation.
+(e) A description of the agency’s comprehensive management system including inventory, strategic plan, operational plan, and evaluation.
 “Inventory” refers to the process or processes that an agency uses to: